discretize/discretize-guides/builds/necromancer/power-reaper/index.md

 ### Situational Weapons

-- You can play with Axe/Warhorn on single target encounters with the need of additional defiance bar damage, utilising  <Skill name="Wail of Doom" /> (Warhorn 4).
+- Staff: used for precasting and cleave damage.

+Playing Staff over Dagger at single target encounters is not bad, but recognize that <Skill name="Life Siphon" /> (Dagger 2) continues during your shroud and therefore takes advantage of <Trait name="Death Perception"/>.

+-> Staff will fall behind in fast groups!

+- Warhorn: when it comes to break bar damage <Skill name="Oppressive Collapse" /> (Torch 5) is simply a better version of <Skill name="Wail of Doom" /> (Warhorn 4), but <Skill name="Locust Swarm" /> (Warhorn 5) can be precasted for a long uptime of your Fireworks relic.
+This can be useful during downtimes e.g. Arkk.
-- On <Instability name="No Pain, No Gain" /> encounters Axe/Focus can generate a damage increase by stripping boons with  <Skill name="Spinal Shivers" /> (Focus 5), but generally speaking <Skill name="Corrupt Boon" /> (Utility) can be used on both weaponsets and does not require adjusting the gear.
+- Focus: can be used during days with <Instability name="No Pain, No Gain" /> to generate a damage increase by stripping boons with  <Skill name="Spinal Shivers" /> (Focus 5), but generally speaking <Skill name="Well of Corruption" /> (Utility) or <Skill name="Corrupt Boon" /> (Utility) can be used on both weaponsets and do not require adjusting your gear.

 ### Defiance Bar Damage